alexharper84/LIRIBot/README.md

 # LIRI bot ![CI status](https://img.shields.io/badge/build-beta-brightgreen.svg)

 LIRI bot is a Language Interpretation and Recognition Interface.
-LIRI will is a command line node app that takes in parameters and returns data.
+LIRI is a command line node app that takes in parameters and returns data.

 ## NPM Dependencies
 * dotenv